Hanzala-Afridi/Personal-Portfolio-Website/README.md

 About Me: A brief introduction and background information.
 Skills: A list of technical and soft skills.
-Projects: Detailed descriptions of my key projects with links to their repositories.
 Experience: A summary of my professional experience.
 Education: Information about my academic background.
 Contact: A form to get in touch with me.